Category Archives: 1942 Films

 During the film’s famous gut-wrenching scene, tragedy occurs, and violence disrupts the peaceful forest, leaving Bambi alone, lost, and devastated, forced into a cruel world of tragedy, realism, and responsibility.

-The scene gets to me every time as we see the pain and the harshness of what life is like for the sweet deer, to say nothing of the other animals in the forest- namely, Thumper (a rabbit), and Flower (a young Skunk).
+The scene gets to me every time as we see the pain and the harshness of life for the sweet deer, to say nothing of the other animals in the forest- namely, Thumper (a rabbit) and Flower (a young Skunk).

-To counterbalance the dark tone of the film, Disney successfully adds cheerful scenes of the animals dancing and co-mingling with each other- as one community.
+To counterbalance the film’s darkness, Disney successfully adds cheerful scenes of the animals dancing and co-mingling with each other- as one community.

 There is also a sweet romance offered between Bambi and Faline.

-In the end, the circle of life takes place.
+In the end, the circle of life completes itself.
 Bambi becomes the Great Prince of the Forest, replacing his father as the protector.
-Now all grown up with two tiny babies of his own, he must protect his family and friends.
+Now, all grown up with two tiny babies of his own, he must protect his family and friends.

 Life goes on.
-A sad yet realistic message.
-How brave of Disney to create a piece as wonderful as Bambi.
+This is a sad yet realistic message.
+How brave Disney was in creating an excellent piece like Bambi.

 Oscar Nominations: Best Scoring of a Dramatic or Comedy Picture, Best Original Song-“Love Is a Song”, Best Sound Recording